View current course offerings at the Office of the Registrar.

 EPID 6220 Cardiovascular Disease Epidemiology (3) This is an introductory course designed to provide the student with a summary of the present knowledge of distribution, natural history, and risk factors for major cardiovascular diseases.
 Also, methodologic issues in epidemiologic studies unique to cardiovascular diseases will be discussed.
 The course format consists of lecture, discussion of current literature and the epidemiologic constructs as they are applied to population-based research of cardiovascular diseases.
 Faculty: P. Whelton, J. He, L. Bazzano.
 Offered: Spring.
 Prerequisite(s): EPID 6030.

 EPID 6230 Computer Packages for Epidemiology (2) This course consists of data management and data analysis using SAS and STATA.
 The students will learn how to get data into SAS and STATA, manipulate the data, run basic analyses, and interpret the output.
 This course will prepare the students with the technical skills necessary to complete subsequent quantitative courses such as EPID 7120, EPID 7130, and EPID 7220.
-Faculty: C.S.
-Chen.
-Offered: Fall and Spring.
+Faculty: Anderson, A. Offered: Fall and Spring.
 Prerequisite(s): None.

 EPID 6290 Genetic Epidemiology (3) This introductory course will cover fundamental concepts, terminologies and principles of human population genetics and molecular biology relevant to understanding approaches in genetic epidemiology.
 Study designs and analytical methods for genetic epidemiological studies of human disease in families and unrelated individuals will be discussed in detail.
 Issues related to genetic studies, such as genetic heterogeneity, population stratification and multiple testing will also be covered.
 Faculty: T. Kelly.
 Offered: Fall.
 Prerequisite(s): EPID 6030, BIOS 6030 (can be concurrent).